-Retaining your employees is a complex mix of their strong engagement with the business, and their confidence and ability to plan and implement a career with you.
+Understanding how to retain employees requires a close look at the complex mix of building a strong engagement with the business, and employee confidence and ability to plan and implement a career with you.

 You may have in place succession plans, but career planning is your people’s opportunity to map out their own growth in the business.
 If they feel valued and understand the role they play, you are likely to retain them.
 But sometimes we misunderstand and, rather than investing in this, we merely increase the remuneration package hoping to win people’s engagement and adding to payroll costs.

-By looking at how you can engage with employees and offer them a reason for staying in terms of a career plan, you can reduce attrition without adding to the payroll.
+By looking at how you can engage with employees and offer them a reason for staying in terms of a career plan, you can increase retention and reduce attrition without adding to the payroll.

 You’ll want to support career planning through an always-available tool for your people.
 It would map out career paths, model routes and offer role profiles so that people can project themselves forward.